claudiacole96/portfolio/README.md

-# portfolio
+# Portfolio
-all my best projects in one place to show off skills and knowledge of coding and development
+All of my best projects in one place to show off skills and knowledge of coding and development